Kevin212107/odin-recipes/README.md

 # odin-recipes
-My first HTML basic websites
+My first HTML website about basic recipe website

+learning to use my basic HTML knowledge in practice